jyotisko/WebHunter/README.md

 Now use it, its very easy to use :)

 # Facing Issues?
-Just post them in the issues tab and I will help as soon as possible :)
+Just post them in the issues tab here: https://github.com/jyotisko/WebHunter/issues.
+If I did not reply within 72hours, mail me here: jyotisko2006@gmail.com